Silver lining in inflation report helps send stocks higher

 Stocks elsewhere around the world were lower or mixed, as unease continues to hang over markets about the war in Ukraine, Chinese efforts to contain COVID outbreaks and where inflation and interest rates are heading.

-The worry is the Federal Reserve may have to be so aggressive to hike interest rates so aggressively that it forces the economy into a recession.
+The worry is the Federal Reserve may be so aggressive about hiking interest rates that it forces the economy into a recession.

+Higher interest rates also put downward pressure on all kinds of investments, with those seen as the most expensive hardest hit.
+That's because when investors are earning more in interest to own relatively safe bonds, they're less willing to pay higher prices for riskier stocks.
+Technology and other high-growth stocks that have been some of the stock market's biggest recent winners have been in the spotlight in particular.

+On Tuesday tech stocks were the strongest force lifting the S&P 500, as Apple, Microsoft and Nvidia all rose at least 1%.

 AP Business Writer Joe McDonald contributed.